 Included among the 488 surplus inactive lights is the Point Abino lighthouse, visible from Buffalo.

-Among 488 active lights now surplus are Canada's Niagara River front and rear range lights at Niagara-on-the-Lake, and harbor, range or breakwater lights in St. Catharines, Port Colborne and Port Dalhousie.
+Among 488 active lights now deemed to be surplus are Canada's Niagara River front and rear range lights at Niagara-on-the-Lake, and harbor, range or breakwater lights in St. Catharines, Port Colborne and Port Dalhousie.

-Preservation and maintenance can be expensive, and interested individuals, municipalities and community-based nonprofit groups have two years to petition Parks Canada for heritage designation for the lights -- but the petition must be accompanying by a written statement from someone willing to assume ownership.
+Preservation and maintenance can be expensive, and interested individuals, municipalities and community-based nonprofit groups have two years to petition Parks Canada for heritage designation for the lights.

 Diocese, Canisius College to host leadership program